github-innersource/innersource-ready-report/README.md

 A GitHub App to enable your Project for Innersource registration.

-The App evaluates a Repo that is 'marked' for InnerSourcing, for certain Repo setting requirements.
+The App evaluates a Repo that is 'marked' for InnerSourcing, to be compliant with configured requirements.

 The App creates an `InnerSource Ready Report` within the Repo, listing all required Repo settings and their compliance.